 Most of us prefer down and feather pillows over foam or polyester, as the former offers comparatively better comfort and airflow.
 If you own a feather pillow, then it is essential to clean them after regular intervals to maintain the freshness.
-On this page, we will discuss the same, which is the process of cleaning feather pillows.
+On this post, we will discuss how to clean feather pillows easily.

 Dead cells, sweat, moisture, oil are the few things we produce while sleeping, which penetrates the pillows.
 Such elements result in unpleasant odor and harmful bacteria.
 So, you should clean the pillows after every six months to kill the allergens and bacteria that results in sneezes and sleep disruption.